In this article, I weave the various themes of my blogs together. These blogs aim to be interesting, and to educate and inspire.

 Not surprisingly my first two blogs were about my book.
 What inspired me to write Carbon Choices, and a 200-word synopsis.
 This was closely followed by two blogs on the new corona virus – compare and contrast the action governments took to tackle covid-19 v the climate emergency, then explaining why global emissions only fell by 10% despite strict lockdowns.

 Several of my blogs focus on the solutions to climate change.
 One lists 24 actions from my book; another lists 12 radical solutions, whilst my latest one focuses simply on taxation as this is so important and often done so badly.

 Blogs on solutions closer to home are popular.
 How to insulate your home and the future of heating are very topical given rising energy costs.
-Should I buy an electric car was a guest blog, whilst trialling an electric bike is based on my own experience.
+My adventures with a new electric car and trialling an electric bike are based on my own experiences.

 Wealth and Consumption

 Not an area that many environmentalists focus on, but the main cause of climate change is our unsustainable consumption of goods and services.
 I published a blog on Christmas consumption and how to avoid excess; and a guest blog on fast fashion – a major contributor to pollution and emissions.
 However, I got my best feedback from my blog on the super-rich and asking the question “can I be rich and green”?
 Thought provoking.

 Nature and community

 Our climate and nature crises are intertwined.
 I have written blogs on why I support rewilding initiatives and how communities can take action to tackle invasive species.